 Board of Directors

-The RHIO is governed by a board of directors from our 13-county region (Rochester area, Finger Lakes and Southern Tier) and functions with the help of many work groups to support the highest quality of service and patient care.
+Rochester RHIO is governed by a board of directors from the region (Rochester, Finger Lakes and Southern Tier areas) and functions with the help of many work groups to support the highest quality of service and patient care.
 Please contact us at 1-877-865-7446 to request a copy of the RHIO's by-laws and for more information about the RHIO's governance.

-- Sister Christine Wagner, St. Joseph's Neighborhood Center
+- Sr. Christine Wagner (St. Joseph's Neighborhood Center)

-- Mike Mendoza, MD, Monroe County Public Health
+- Michael Mendoza, MD (Monroe County Public Health)

 The Rochester RHIO was founded in 2006, and was created using a combination of state funds and matching grants from community organizations across the greater Rochester region.
 In 2006, the RHIO received $4.8 million in start-up funding from the HEAL-NY (Health Efficiency and Affordability Law for New Yorkers) grant.
 Also, the Rochester Business Alliance and local health care organizations contributed an additional $1.9 million towards start-up collectively.

 The RHIO has now been operating for a decade and has flourished into a sustainable, non-profit organization that helps improve the quality of healthcare delivery.
 Multiple studies conducted by the Weill Cornell Medical College on the Rochester RHIO — published in peer-reviewed journals — conclude that patients benefit from reduced hospital admissions and readmissions, as well as fewer repeated radiology imaging tests.
 Through our work locally and with the state, the RHIO is recognized for our progressive, innovative approach to collaborative health care.